tyler-vs/gwg-2018-fewd-scholarship/core/03-exploring-js-objects-tools-and-testing/11-built-ins/notes.md

   - Create a set
 - Modifying sets
 - Working with sets
+  - Checking the length
+  - Checking if an item exists
+  - Retrieving all values
+    - Using the `.add()` method when adding items to a set.
+    - Type coercion in sets
 - Sets and iterators
 - Quiz: using sets
 - WeakSets